sidney-eliot/3d-artists-handbook/content/blender-to-unreal-pipeline.md

 1. Inside the `Rigs` folder, create a new `Control Rig` (RMB>Animation>Control Rig)
 2. Rename the `Control Rig` to `CharacterName_ControlRig`
 3. Open the `Control Rig`
-4. Click `Import Hierarchy` and select the corresponding `Skeletal Mesh` that was just imported (sometimes the skeletal mesh is not selectable, this makes little sense, nut re-importing can fix it)
+4. Click `Import Hierarchy` and select the corresponding `Skeletal Mesh` that was just imported (sometimes the skeletal mesh isn't selectable, this makes little sense, nut re-importing can fix it)
 5. Compile, save and close the `Control Rig`

 ## 6. Create Procedural Control Rig Blueprint